sthiede/Comparative_Genomics/day2_morning/README.md

 >iii.
 Submit a cluster job to assemble

+Since it takes huge amount of memory and time to assemble genome using spades, we will run a pbs script on cluster for this step.

-Open the spades.pbs residing in day2_morning folder with nano and add the following spades command to the bottom of the file.
-Dont forget to change 'username' with your unique id, a JOBNAME(e.g: username_assembly_266) and your EMAIL_ADDRESS in pbs script accordingly.
+Now, Open the spades.pbs file residing in day2_morning folder with nano and add the following spades command to the bottom of the file.

-Change the username in below command with your unique id or whatever the name of your home directory.

 ```
+> Open file using nano:

+nano spades.pbs

+> Now replace the EMAIL_ADDRESS in spades.pbs file with your actual email-address.
+This will make sure that whenever the job starts, aborts or ends, you will get an email notification.

+> Copy and paste the below command to the bottom of spades.pbs file.
+Dont forget to change 'username' with your 'uniqname'.

 python /scratch/micro612w16_fluxod/shared/bin/Spades/bin/spades.py --pe1-1 /scratch/micro612w16_fluxod/username/day2_morn/forward_paired.fq.gz --pe1-2 /scratch/micro612w16_fluxod/username/day2_morn/reverse_paired.fq.gz --pe1-s /scratch/micro612w16_fluxod/username/day2_morn/forward_unpaired.fq.gz --pe1-s /scratch/micro612w16_fluxod/username/day2_morn/reverse_unpaired.fq.gz -o /scratch/micro612w16_fluxod/username/day2_morn/Rush_KPC_266_assembly_result/ --careful